 - Boost Brain Development: When kids explore through their senses, they form new connections in their brains.
 This helps with memory, problem-solving, and creativity.

-- Improve Focus and Attention: Sensory play can help kids concentrate, making it easier for them to stay engaged with learning tasks.
+- Improve Focus and Attention: Sensory play can help kids concentrate.
+This makes it easier for them to stay engaged with learning tasks.

-- Enhance Fine Motor Skills: Many sensory activities, like playing with slime or squeezing playdough, strengthen the muscles in the hands and fingers, which are important for writing and self-care tasks.
+- Enhance Fine Motor Skills: Many sensory activities improve muscle strength in the hands and fingers.
+Activities like playing with slime or squeezing Playdough are examples.
+This muscle development is important for writing and self-care tasks.

-- Reduce Anxiety and Calm Kids: Some sensory activities, like using a calming bottle, can help kids relax and regulate their emotions.
+- Reduce Anxiety and Calm Kids: Some sensory activities can help kids relax.
+Using a calming bottle is one way to help them regulate their emotions.

 How Sensory-Based Activities Boost Language Skills